shogo82148/shogoa/README.md

-For open source projects hosted on github [swagger.shogoa.design](http://swagger.shogoa.design) provides a free service that renders the Swagger representation dynamically from goa design packages.
+For open source projects hosted on github [swagger.shogoa.design](http://swagger.shogoa.design) provides a free service that renders the Swagger representation dynamically from shogoa design packages.
 Simply set the `url` query string with the import path to the design package.
 For example displaying the docs for `github.com/shogo82148/shogoa-cellar/design` is done by browsing to: